-Let’s put power back in the hands of local people and give them the freedom to decide what’s best for their communities.
+Let’s give local people the freedom to decide what’s best for their own communities.

-Louisiana has long had an extremely top-down political and economic structure, with state politicians and big business interests dictating the rules that working people have to live by.
+Louisiana has a long history of having an extremely top-down political and economic structure, with state politicians and big business interests dictating the rules that working people have to live by.
 This approach has resulted in generations of Louisianans being trapped in poverty and economic insecurity, whether they live in rural, suburban or urban communities.

 That heavy handed approach has become even more pronounced in recent years, despite enormous public sentiment in our state against this kind of state overreach and corporate control.
-In the late 1990s, our state government passed a law banning cities and parishes from setting their own minimum wages.
+In 1997, the state legislature passed a law banning cities and parishes from setting their own local minimum wages.
 Contrary to the claims of that law’s supporters, it hasn’t done anything to counteract Louisiana’s sky-high poverty rates.
 In fact, it’s led to working families in Louisiana falling even further behind.

-Despite the negative impacts of that original ban, in 2012 the state government went ahead and banned local control over paid leave policies, further depriving local Louisianans of the freedom and power they need to build fair and equitable local economies.
+Despite the negative impacts of that original ban, in 2012 the state government went ahead and banned local control over earned leave policies, further depriving Louisianans of the freedom and power they need to build fair and equitable local economies.